Fascinating Things I’ve Learned From Uber Passengers Part II

 -Peerless Money Mentor

-In the first part of Fascinating Things I’ve Learned From Uber Pax I shared four stories.
+In the first part of Fascinating Things I’ve Learned From Uber Passengers I shared four stories.
 The four stories I shared were about my first pickup, a sports team pilot, how a Jason Aldean band member got his start, and my conversation with a financial planner.

 While reading the first post, you may remember me mentioning a rider who left me a $64 tip.
 I’ll share the story behind that tip first.
 Afterwards, I will share some more stories!